jeremymcrae/recessiveStats/README.md

 library(recessiveStats)
 cohort_n = 1000

-hgnc ="DNAH14"
+hgnc = "DNAH14"
 chrom = "1"
 counts = list()
 counts$biallelic_lof = 5
 counts$biallelic_func = 10
 counts$lof_func = 6

+# define the variants in the control population, including allele counts
+variants = read.table(header = TRUE, text = "
+    chrom  pos   AC  AN    CQ
+    1      1000  1   1000  missense_variant
+    1      1000  5   1000  stop_gained
+    1      1000  8   1000  stop_lost
+    1      1000  20  1000  synonymous_variant")

+analyse_inherited_enrichment(counts, variants, cohort_n)

+# For ease of use, you can also load variant counts from ExAC with:
 variants = get_exac_variants_for_gene(hgnc, chrom)

-# the variants object should be a list of tables, one for each of the ExAC
+# The ExAC variants object should be a list of tables, one for each of the ExAC
 # populations, e.g. 'AFR', 'EAS', 'NFE'.
 You'll need to pick the population that
 # matches your cohort.
 For this example we'll use the 'NFE'.
 analyse_inherited_enrichment(counts, variants[['NFE']], cohort_n)